isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dog-ear-mites-vs-yeast-infection.markdown

 ### 3. Side Effects.
 Dog Ear mites and Yeast Infections are dangerous infections if not treated immediately.
 They cause continuous irritation and severe pain on your dog  this creates discomfort.

-There is high loss of blood that is associated with Dog Ear Mites and Yeast Infections  this may lead to anemia.
-Clogging caused by yeast infections and Dog Ear Mites in the ear canal as well as eardrum may cause deafness to your dog at long run.
+There is high loss of blood that is associated with Dog Ear Mites and Yeast Infections  this may lead to anemia.Â Clogging caused by yeast infections and Dog Ear Mites in the ear canal as well as eardrum may cause deafness to your dog at long run.

 Moreover, continuous ill health resulting from Dog Ear Mites and Yeast Infections may lead to general body weakness and this may eventually kill your dog.
 **Importantly**